PianaJava/python_projects/README.md

 #05 Corrected with count update each step and final results
 >>>>>>> devel

-#6 Corrected with mandatory symbol or capital letter, when applied
+#06 Corrected with mandatory symbol or capital letter, when applied

+#07 No special idea on how to modify this file, just added some output parameters